Relationships, Sex and Health Education at Hillmorton Primary School

-At Hillmorton Primary School we teach a Relationships and Health Education curriculum through Discovery Education with additional sessions dedicated to whole class Thrive Activities and Protective Behaviours
+At Hillmorton Primary School we teach a Relationships, Sex and Health Education curriculum through Discovery Education with additional sessions dedicated to whole class Thrive Activities and Protective Behaviours

 Why do we teach Relationships and Health Education?

 - First and foremost: it helps to keep our children safe.
 RSHE gives children the knowledge to tell right from wrong, and the skills to assess risk and seek support if they are worried.

 - It gives children information and skills to make healthy choices.
 Children need to have knowledge about what is healthy and what is not, but also the skills to be able to use this information.

 - It promotes tolerance and respect linked to our school ethos and our core British values.
 We want our children to become adults who are accepting of all people, even if their way of life is not the same as their own.

 - It develops the skills to form and maintain healthy relationships: whether friendships, family or with teachers, every child needs these skills in order to function effectively in society.

 Our Planned Approach for Delivering RSHE

 - Sessions are taught weekly by the class teacher